 Our data showed that whilst Ryanair has a slight advantage on Airport Fees (€0.64/seat), Handling (€0.29/seat), Direct Operating Costs (€0.53/seat) and Aircraft Standing Costs (€0.33/seat), Wizz’s more significant savings on Fuel (€1.36/seat), as well as Overheads (€0.83/seat), brought it out marginally in front, with total costs of €37.90/seat – €0.40 less than Ryanair’s total of €38.30.

 This means that nominally Wizz’s A321 claims the crown for the cheapest seat costs in Europe.
 This is a not an inconsiderable achievement, given the economies of scale available to its larger rival, which has more than five times as many seats in the market (128 million for Ryanair vs. 23 million for Wizz).
-It should be noted, however, that Wizz’s larger aircraft means that it needs to attract more passengers at the same seat costs, meaning that Ryanair is still technically the more efficient of the two carriers.
+It should be noted, however, that Wizz’s larger aircraft means that it needs to attract more passengers at the same seat costs, making Ryanair still technically the more efficient of the two carriers.

 Nevertheless, Wizz’s competitive cost position means that it is well placed to take on Ryanair.
 Hence it is our belief that any future airline consolidation in Eastern Europe is unlikely to be driven by necessity on Wizz’s part.